You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [11:12]

-Yes?
-Michael, seeing that exchange with Berndt and having Marsha in front of me reminds me of As little as possible.
-Well, the distinction is important, but it's overly known.
-I don't like to say too much about it.
+Yes.
+Seeing an exchange with Baird and having Marcia in front of me reminds me of how open you've been proactively supporting millennium trustmen.
+And I want to thank you for that.
+And I want to ask you, what can you say about late practice, or what can you say about millennium trustmen?
+As little as possible.
+The distinction is important, but it's overly blown.
+So I don't like to say too much about it.
 I think we all have distinctions, and they're important to make, but don't take them too seriously.
 Teacher, non-teacher.
 Color robe, non-color robe.
-They're important distinctions, but don't make them too important.
+They're important distinctions.

 [13:35]